cobuildlab/cobuildlab-web/src/pages/blog/hello-world/index.md

 layout: blog-post
 ---

-<title>This is my first post on my new fake blog!
-How exciting!</title>
+<title-2>This is my first post on my new fake blog!
+How exciting!</title-2>

 <columns>
   <column>